ContainX/openstack4j/core-integration-test/README.md

 openstack4j-integrationtest
 ===========================

-integration tests for openstack4j's identity (keystone) v3 using spock, groovy (and in next commit: betamax to record/replay server-client communication)
+integration tests for openstack4j's identity (keystone) v3 written in groovy using spock testframework and betamax to record/replay server-client communication

 HOW TO
 ------